What do the Recent Claiming Changes Mean for Me?

 What was the loophole?
-The law provides incentives to delay claiming retirement benefits: monthly benefits grow larger for each month you delay receiving retirement benefits between full retirement age (currently 66) and 70.
+The law provides incentives to delay claiming retirement benefits: monthly benefits grow larger for each month you delay receiving retirement benefits between full retirement age (FRA) and 70.
 The loophole allowed some married individuals to start receiving spousal benefits at full retirement age, while letting their own retirement benefit grow by delaying it.

 How is the law changing?
 Under existing law, if you are eligible for benefits both as a retired worker and as a spouse (or divorced spouse) in the first month you want your benefits to begin and are not yet full retirement age, you must apply for both benefits.
 You will receive the higher of the two benefits.
 This requirement is called “deemed filing” because when you apply for one benefit you are “deemed” to have also applied for the other.